solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 addresses.changeAddress("CONTRACT_NAME", contractAddress, chainId);
 ```

-FPS has the following type checkers implemented for the `changeAddress`
+FPS has the following type checks implemented for the function `changeAddress`
 function:

 - Address must be unique for a given name and chain id.
 - Address must be non-zero.
 - Chain id must be non-zero.
-- Address must be a contracts in the execution chain if `isContract` is set to `true`.
+- Address must be a contract in the specified chain if `isContract` is set to `true`.
-- Address must not be contracts in the execution chain if `isContract` is set to `false`.
+- Address must not be contract in the specified chain if `isContract` is set to `false`.
 - Address must be different from the existing address.
 - An address for the specified name must already exist.